 At a local level, peace groups, shops and other outlets that sell white poppies may choose to donate money raised to a charity or campaign supporting victims of war.
 This is not controlled centrally and a number of charities benefit.
 Local outlets are expected not to use any money made for personal gain.

-White poppies have been worn on Remembrance Day for over 80 years.
-This is almost as long as red poppies.
-We wear them on Remembrance Day because they are a symbol of remembrance.
+Because they are a symbol of remembrance.
+White poppies have been worn on Remembrance Day for over 85 years, for almost as long as red poppies.

 We are sometimes criticised by people who say that we should wear white poppies at a different time of year.
 These comments are often based on misunderstanding: it is sometimes mistakenly assumed that white poppies are a generic peace symbol.
 This is inaccurate.
 They are a symbol of remembrance for victims of war, both civilians and combatants, of all nationalities.
-They also represent a commitment to peace and a rejection of miltiarism; this flows naturally from the desire to remember and learn from the past.
+They also represent a commitment to peace and a rejection of miltiarism.
 Some people who wear white poppies wear other symbols of peace at other times of the year, but white poppies are specifically a remembrance symbol.
-Remembrance Day, and the preiod running up to it, is therefore the best time to wear them.

 It is sometimes inaccurately stated that the white poppy is political and the red poppy is not.
 In reality, they are as political as each other.
-For example, choosing to remember only UK and allied miltary personnel is just as political as choosing to remember all victims of war.
+For example, choosing to remember only UK and allied military personnel is just as political as choosing to remember all victims of war.
 The British Legion state that red poppies show "support for the armed forces".
 Whether or not you agree with this position, it is clearly a political position, just as making a commitment to peace is political.
-If something is dominant, this does not mean it is "not political" and beyond criticism.
-The debate should not be about whether a symbol is political (everything is political) but about the values it represents.
+If one approach is dominant, this does not mean it is apolitical and beyond criticism.

 People who wear white poppies hold a variety of views and opinions and disagree with each other on many subjects.
 What they share is a desire to remember all the victims of war, to challenge militarism and to stand up for peace.